Delino-WKB/Nuclear-Design-and-Technology/README.md

 here you can find the Nuclear Design and technology homework solved in matlab.

-unfortunately only the matlab(😒) version has been produced, I don't have traslate to python(❤️) yet.
+unfortunately only the matlab(😒) version has been produced, I don't have traslate to pythonyet.

 The assigment task and the full detailed results report are downloadable in PDF from the repository (assignment task 12-12-2021.pdf & Results report.pdf).